Open Agent Toolkit

 • Scans installed skills and agents across project and user scopes

-• Displays version, pack (core, docs, ideas, workflows, utility, project-management, research, custom), and status (current, outdated, newer, not-bundled)
+• Displays version, pack (core, docs, ideas, workflows, utility, project-management, research, brainstorm, custom), and status (current, outdated, newer, not-bundled)

 • Supports --scope filtering and --json output